-Staff has planned for breaks for children in longer programs when they are outside and socially distant.
+We will plan breaks for children in longer programs when they can be outside and socially distant.

-How will you handle kids enrolled in Summer Care, Kids Clubs, and/or other classes who refuse to wear a mask or keep removing it?
+How will you handle kids who refuse to wear a mask or keep removing it?

 How many masks should my child bring with them every day?

 We suggest two or three.
-Please bring them in a Ziplock bag with your child’s name on it.
+Please bring them in a Ziploc bag with your child’s name on it.

 What about when my child eats or drinks inside?

 Masks may come off to eat and drink from water bottles.
-Children are socially distanced from one another when eating and drinking.
+Children must be socially distanced from one another when eating and drinking.

 Will teachers help kids put their masks on?

-Staff plans to teach children how to put them on and take them off properly.
+Staff will teach children how to put masks on and off properly.